The Yummy Life

 • Greek yogurt--buy it or strain regular yogurt to make your own--here's how (You can use regular unstrained yogurt, but it is a thinner consistency.
 The parfait layers will be more stable with a thicker, strained Greek yogurt.)

-• Canned pureed pumpkin--unsweetened, unflavored; just plain ol' pumpkin (or cook and puree a fresh pumpkin)
+• Canned pureed pumpkin--unsweetened, unflavored; just plain ol' pumpkin (or cook and puree a fresh pumpkin).
+Libby's pumpkin is pictured below; but I now buy 12-packs of organic pumpkin from Amazon to use throughout the fall/winter pumpkin cooking season.

 • Pumpkin pie spice--if you want to make your own, here's my recipe